 - Non-metals must have the highest electron gain enthalpy

 - The energy released during lattice enthalpy must be high

 Other concepts which are explained are the three-dimensional aggregation of negative and positive ions in an ionic bond, also known as the crystal lattice.
 It further explains the charge balance in a crystalline solid between negative and positive ions popularly known as the enthalpy of lattice formation.

-ii) ELectron gain enthalpy of non metals should be at their highest
+- Electron gain enthalpy of nonmetals should be at their highest

-Atoms which are carrying either negative or positive charge are termed as ions.
-Atoms which are having positive charge are called cations whereas those that are carrying negative charge are termed as anions.
-Anions are usually formed by non metals whereas cations are usually formed by metals.
+Atoms which are carrying either negative or positive charges are termed ions.
+Atoms that have positive charges are called cations whereas those that are carrying negative charges are termed anions.
+Anions are usually formed by non-metals whereas cations are usually formed by metals.

 General Characteristics of Ionic Compound